 Are Tattoos Bad For Your Liver?

 The tattoo industry is seeing a consistent rise in popularity, and ingraining its footprint on the world.
-Research finds that, in 2019, it saw $2 billion in revenue in the U.S. And, with this economic growth, paired with worldly technological advances, it’d only be natural to assume the practice is safe.
+Research finds that, in 2019, it saw $2 billion in revenue in the U.S. And, with this economic growth, paired with worldly technological advances, it’d only be natural to assume the practice of tattooing is safe.

 Unfortunately, this isn’t always the case.
 There are a variety of elements in your tattoo experience that could lead to liver damage.
 There’s a concern over tattoo ink, and contaminated equipment causing blood-borne diseases as well as the frightening C-word — cancer.